-March 30, 2015
+May 15, 2015

-This Management's Discussion and Analysis ("MD&A") relates to the financial condition and results of operations of Goldgroup Mining Inc. ("Goldgroup" or the "Company") together with its subsidiaries as of March 30, 2015, and is intended to supplement and complement the Company's audited condensed consolidated financial statements for the year ended December 31, 2014.
+This Management's Discussion and Analysis ("MD&A") relates to the financial condition and results of operations of Goldgroup Mining Inc. ("Goldgroup" or the "Company") together with its subsidiaries as of May 15, 2015, and is intended to supplement and complement the Company's unaudited condensed consolidated interim financial statements for the three months ended March 31, 2015 and the audited condensed consolidated annual financial statements for the year ended December 31, 2014.
 Readers are cautioned that this MD&A contains forward-looking statements and that actual events may vary from management's expectations.
 Goldgroup's public disclosure documents are available on SEDAR at www.sedar.com.
 The condensed interim consolidated financial statements and MD&A are presented in United States ("US") dollars, except where noted, and have been prepared in accordance with International Financial Reporting Standards ("IFRS").
-This discussion addresses matters we consider important for an understanding of our financial condition and results of operations as of and for the year ended December 31, 2014.
+This discussion addresses matters we consider important for an understanding of our financial condition and results of operations as of and for the three months ended March 31, 2015.